Skip to content

 Installation Views Thumbnails

-Ralph Lemon, Duck with Headless Belle, 2001, gelatin silver print, 5 x 7 inches. © Ralph Lemon.
+Ralph Lemon, Untitled (Duck with Headless Belle, Birmingham [Alabama] Motel Room Installation), 2001, gelatin silver print, 5 x 7 inches. © Ralph Lemon.
 Courtesy Paula Cooper Gallery.

-Ralph Lemon, Duck with Headless Belle, 2001, gelatin silver print, 5 x 7 inches. © Ralph Lemon.
+Ralph Lemon, Untitled (Duck with Headless Belle, Birmingham [Alabama] Motel Room Installation), 2001, gelatin silver print, 5 x 7 inches. © Ralph Lemon.
 Courtesy Paula Cooper Gallery.

-Ralph Lemon, Duck with Headless Belle, 2001, gelatin silver print, 5 x 7 inches. © Ralph Lemon.
+Ralph Lemon, Untitled (Duck with Headless Belle, Birmingham [Alabama] Motel Room Installation), 2001, gelatin silver print, 5 x 7 inches. © Ralph Lemon.
 Courtesy Paula Cooper Gallery.

-Ralph Lemon, Duck with Headless Belle, 2001, gelatin silver print, 5 x 7 inches. © Ralph Lemon.
+Ralph Lemon, Untitled (Duck with Headless Belle, Birmingham [Alabama] Motel Room Installation), 2001, gelatin silver print, 5 x 7 inches. © Ralph Lemon.
 Courtesy Paula Cooper Gallery.

-Paula Cooper Gallery is pleased to present a selection of works by Ralph Lemon from 2001 to 2025, encompassing drawing, painting, photography, and video.
-The exhibition marks the artist’s first one-person exhibition at the gallery, following Ceremonies Out of the Air, his critically acclaimed survey at MoMA PS1 in 2024.
+Paula Cooper Gallery is pleased to present From Out of Space, an exhibition of never previously exhibited work by Ralph Lemon, including a video and a series of photographs emerging from the artist's travels in the Southern United States in the last two decades.
+The exhibition marks the artist’s first one-person exhibition at the gallery, following his critically acclaimed survey, Ceremonies Out of the Air, recently presented at MoMA PS1 (November 2024–March 2025).